ideepu/connector/README.md

 cd connector
 ```

+Add required environment vars.
+The application reads from the environment variables exported or from the file `.env`

 Set up the local environment for the application.
 This will create a virtual environment and install the required dependencies:

 ```bash